Below Are Descriptions of CB7's Standing Committees

 Meets on the second Thursday of the month, 6:30 PM

-Jay Adolf and Gabrielle Palitz, Co-Chairs
+Jay Adolf and Gabrielle Palitz, Co-Chairpersons

 The Preservation Committee is concerned with maintaining and enhancing the aesthetic and historic character of the Upper West Side, reviewing proposed changes to individually designated landmarks as well as to properties listed within the Upper West Side's Historic Districts.
 The committee may also make recommendations regarding the surrounding streetscapes to ensure appropriateness within the historic context of the surrounding neighborhood.